Robbie-Bridgwater/mouldy-potatoes/README.md

 * CSS

 ## Installation
-You will not need to install any packages for this app if you a visiting the deployed link
+You will not need to install any packages for this app if you are visiting the deployed app.

-However, if you wish to use try the app on your localhost, you will need to follow the following instructions:
+However, if you wish to use try the app on your local device, you will need to follow the following instructions:
 Run `npm init -y` to initialise the `package.json ` and then install the following list of dependencies:

 * `npm i mysql2`